Deeplocal/scrubber/README.md

 ## Assembly

-Let's get down to it— start by connecting your Pi to your wireless network.
-If you don’t know how, here’s a great guide (link).
+Let's get down to it— start by flashing a recent version of Raspbian and connecting your Pi to your wireless network.
+If you don’t know how, [here’s](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md) a great guide.
 Make sure you can SSH into your Pi and can find you Pi’s local IP address.

 ### Hardware